RealDoigt/General-Purpose-Shell/doc/spec.md

 ## Functions

 Functions are not variables.
-However, they bear great similarities with variables but they can also be used with the `void` type, which is a fake type not usable with true variables. `void` is used to indicate that the function returns nothing when it is called.
+However, they bear great similarities with variables.
+One of the differences is  that they can also be used with the `void` type, which is a fake type not usable with true variables. `void` is used to indicate that the function returns nothing when it is called.

 `int() getFour => 4;`